vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 Eschmann, Anncharlot

-1978 The Vais.ṇava typology of hinduization and the origin of Jagannātha. in:
+1978 The Vaiṣṇava typology of hinduization and the origin of Jagannātha. in:

 Eschmann, A. et al. 1978. pp. 99–117.